 If you are looking for peace and quiet in beautiful countryside you could try Glyndwr’s Way, created to celebrate the Welsh rebel Prince Owain Glyndwr, or the Yorkshire Wolds Way with its chalk landscape that has inspired so many artists including David Hockney.
 You could walk the English/Welsh border, and cross it 26 times, on Offa’s Dyke Path, or explore the dramatically beautiful Pembrokeshire Coast Path.

 If you prefer to explore on a bike or horse the South Downs Way or Pennine Bridleway are the ones for you.
 Following lanes and track, packhorse routes and drovers’ roads they take you on a journey through fabulous scenery.

-For those looking for something seriously challenging how about the England Coast Path?
-It’s not complete yet, but when it is it will go all around the coast of England – making it the longest coastal trail in the world.
+The King Charles III England Coast Path is the newest (and will be the longest) National Trail when it is complete.
+Some sections are now open and more will be opening over the coming months.
+It’s not complete yet, but when it is it will go all around the coast of England – making it the longest managed coastal trail in the world.

 National Trails are long distance walking, cycling and horse riding routes through the best landscapes in England and Wales.
 In Scotland the equivalent trails are called Scotland’s Great Trails.

-The England Coast Path will be the newest (and longest) National Trail when it is complete in 2020.
-The first section few sections are now open and more will be opening over the next few months.
+The King Charles III England Coast Path is the newest (and will be the longest) National Trail when it is complete.
+Some sections are now open and more will be opening over the coming months.